Mahanandha10/Musifly/README.md

-# Musifly -Music Player App
+# Musifly - A Music Player App

-# client
+# client for UI Interface

 A new project for Music app By MJ @2024.